 Everything.
 The body’s biochemical responses to the sensation of heat can’t differentiate the heat energy carried by water from the sensation of heat brought by capsaicin.

-The craziest part about this case study is the patient kept using cannabis even after the doctors told him to stop.
+Here’s the craziest part about this case study: the patient kept using cannabis even after the doctors told him to stop.
 He returned to the emergency room for hyperemesis.
 This time around, the doctors prescribed him capsaicin cream to rub on his belly.
 Within a few hours, the nausea and vomiting subsided, though the cream burned on his skin.
 A couple of hours after that, all feelings of nausea disappeared.
 Additional doses took care of his abdominal pain, and he never returned to the clinic for hyperemesis.

 That capsaicin cream worked on this individual’s CHS even as he consumed cannabis lends weight to the TRPV1 deactivation hypothesis.
 If cannabinoid saturation across susceptible TRPV1 receptors causes the receptors to deactivate, initiating nausea and vomiting, then the sensation of heat on the skin could reactivate the receptors and override any harmful signals caused by the cannabinoids.

 Capsaicin essentially works like a hot shower, except a patient can go about their day with it on the skin, and they’ll likely save on their water bills, to boot.
 However, doctors can’t create medical regimens based on a single dude’s response to capsaicin.
 All of this, for now, exists in the limbo of suspicion and conjecture.
-More research is needed.
+We still need to do more research.